Quantum optical levitation of a mirror: Introduction

 The ultimate such system, often invoked as a gedanken experiment, is when a mirror is solely suspended by radiation pressure.
 Such levitating systems have been proposed as a way to reduce noise and decoherence from unwanted coupling \cite{arvanitaki_detecting_2013,libbrecht_toward_2004}.
 As a low-dissipative \emph{and} macroscopic optomechanical system, the levitating mirror has been of renewed interest lately, with a tripod \cite{guccione_scattering-free_2013} and a double Fabry-P\'{e}rot cavity \cite{michimura_optical_2017} both recently proposed as possible systems.
 Mirrors and nano-particles supported by optical tweezers (with gravity neglected) have been analysed quantum mechanically \cite{SIN10,ISA10,CHA10} However, there has not yet been a full quantum optomechanical analysis of a levitating mirror for which gravity and radiation pressure are the only restoring forces.

 In this paper, we derive the quantum theory for a one dimensional levitating mirror and examine its stability and dynamics in an experimentally relevant regime.
 We find significant damping of the mirror is required to achieve stability and strong entanglement is generated between the mirror and the driving field.
+We also consider the effective temperature due to both the driven mirror dynamics and absorption effects, and show that in practice this will make any entanglement difficult to observe in this configuration.